weismart1807/DBMS/README.md

-# homework
+# DBMS

+This repository contains six C projects I developed for a **Data Structures course**.
-A collection of six progressively-built C projects that implement a lightweight, Redis-like NoSQL database engine on Linux.
+The goal was to build a lightweight, Redis-like NoSQL database engine on Linux from scratch.
-Each assignment adds new data structures, commands, and performance tooling.
+Each assignment gradually adds features like new data structures, command sets, and performance benchmarks.

 ---

-## 📚 Assignment 1 — Simple NoSQL Engine
+## homework1 — Simple NoSQL Engine

 Develop a minimal key-value store in **C**: